martavp/pypsa-in-prime/README.md

 > tmux

 To get a list of the created sessions.
 The tmux commands described here, as well as many other neat ones, can be found in this [article](https://www.howtogeek.com/671422/how-to-use-tmux-on-linux-and-why-its-better-than-screen/).

 #### Environment file that works for Mac (17/5-2021)

 This environment file (./environments/environment_pypsa_eur_macos.yml) works for pypsa-eur-sec on MacOs.
-It may also work on other systems (not testet).
+It may also work on other systems (not tested).

 #### VS Code